 When searching for that perfect investment deal, you will inevitably find properties in pre foreclosure.
-If you need to understand more about how you can leverage these deals, this article is for you.
+We developed this guide to help you understand how you can leverage these deals.

-Pre foreclosure refers to the starting point for legal proceedings required to repossess a property when a borrower stops making mortgage payments.
-The lender submits a notice of default to inform the borrower that the lender will pursue legal action and foreclosure proceedings if the mortgage isn’t made current.
-To get current, the owner can make up the late payments, come up with a forbearance agreement, or sell it before it ends up in foreclosure.
+Pre-foreclosure refers to the starting point for foreclosure or in other words, the legal steps required to repossess a property when a borrower stops making mortgage payments.
+The proceedings begin when the lender submits a notice of default.
+The notice is intended to inform the borrower that the lender will pursue legal action and foreclosure if the mortgage isn’t made current.
+To become current, the owner can make up the late payments, come up with a forbearance agreement, or sell the property before it ends up in foreclosure.

 How Pre Foreclosure Works

 When a borrower gets a loan to buy property, they sign a contract to pay the mortgage per the loan terms, usually via monthly installments.
 A borrower is in default if or when they do not make payments for more than three months.

 The lender will send a copy of the default notice and will also become public record, beginning the pre foreclosure process.
 This process can take a week or even over a year and can vary from state to state.

 Moving on in the process, if the borrower does not become current with past-due payments or does not make arrangements to sell the property while it is in the pre-foreclosure period, this forces the lender to continue with the foreclosure process.
 Once the foreclosure is complete, the bank owns the property and will likely sell the property at a lower price, even at a loss, to get it off their books and avoid future liabilities.

 If you are facing foreclosure, contact the people at the “Making Home Affordable Program.”